Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Formulation

 \subsection{Time Integration}

-The ADE method for the Lorentz model has been well-studied in the literature, for example, see~\cite{Taflove2005, Gedney2012} and references therein.
-Here, to directly calculate the power absorption, we define a slightly different ADE method that uses ${\mathbf{J}}_n(\mathbf{r},t)$ as the auxiliary variable.
-Equation~\eqref{Lorentz1} is rewritten as
+The auxiliary differential equation methods developed to incorporate the Lorentz model into the time-domain numerical schemes has been studied well in the literature (\cite{Taflove2005, Gedney2012} and references therein).
+In what follows, a modified auxiliary equation method, which uses ${{\bf{J}}_n}({\bf{r}},t)$ as the auxiliary variable to directly calculate the optical absorption, is formulated.
+First,~\eqref{Lorentz1} is rewritten as